Board Of Directors

 Jacquelyn Poetker, Secretary

 As a retired gerontological social worker and educator with a focus on the issues of the older person, I look for opportunities to advocate for and support older adults.
 Most important to me is assuring that each of us has the information and support we need to always be at the center of our decision-making.
-As a new Board member I am looking forward to contributing to the continued success of the Kerby Centre’s many programs that do just that.
+As a Board Member I am very proud of Unison’s varied programs, support and outreach that do that and much, much more.

 Kenneth Lin, Treasurer